fpgasystems/hacc/cli/docs/sgutil-new-hip.md

 <code>sgutil get hip [--help]</code>
 <p>
-  &nbsp; &nbsp; Creates a new project using Vitis Hello, world! template.
+  &nbsp; &nbsp; Creates a new project using HIP Hello, world! template.
 </p>
 <!-- The number of parallel client threads to run is four by default. -->